learn-monogame/learn-monogame.github.io/docs/how-to/install-develop.md

    ```
    With that you will be able to use `dotnet new mgdesktopgl -o MyGame`.

-You can repeat step 2, 3, and 4 whenever you want to want to update.
+You can repeat step 2, 3, and 4 whenever you want to update.

 Note that sometimes teamcity is down.
 When that happens the commands can fail.